Adityaraj84/Learning-ebpf/Overview of ebpf.md

 2. The program does not crash or otherwise harm the system.
 3. The program always runs to completion (i.e. the program does not sit in a loop forever, holding up further processing).
 ![Image](https://github.com/user-attachments/assets/d2b6d8e6-3149-4952-9bb5-970a994ef08c)
+## ebpf Maps
+A vital aspect of eBPF programs is the ability to share collected information and to store state.
+For this purpose, eBPF programs can leverage the concept of eBPF maps to store and retrieve data in a wide set of data structures. eBPF maps can be accessed from eBPF programs as well as from applications in user space via a system call.
+Types of Maps:
+### Hash tables, Arrays
+#### LRU (Least Recently Used)
+### Ring Buffer
+### Stack Trace
+### LPM (Longest Prefix match)